ME495-Navigation/slam-project-Fneylon/nuslam/README.md

 ## IMPORTANT NOTES FOR MATT:
 * This is a work in progress and does not meet all the requirements for Homework 3 UPDATED 03/02.
 * ~~Noise was not implemented in the EKF SLAM implementation.~~
-* The initial locations of the landmarks is hardcoded to be the location from the basic_world.yaml file.
-This will be changed.
+* ~~The initial locations of the landmarks is hardcoded to be the location from the basic_world.yaml file.
+This will be changed.~~
+* Currently the robot can see everything in the arena.
+This will be changed to only see the landmarks within a certain range.
 * None of colcon tests have been fixed.
 * None of the documentation is completed for this package.